-And that’s the rub: we know we feel negatively about our bodies and food because of what we’ve been taught by a diet culture that benefits from our insecurities—and yet, we don’t know any other way to feel.
+And that’s the rub: as feminists, we know we feel negatively about our bodies and food because of what we’ve been taught by a diet culture that benefits from our insecurities—and yet, we don’t know any other way to feel.

 Good news, friends.
 I’ve got a solution for you: bitchcraft.